Club of the month - MARCH 2022

 Key Stage 4

 Core PE in Key stage 4 is a vital part of the student’s curriculum experience.
 Research has shown that negative experiences of school PE have led to disengagement with exercise in adulthood for many years.
 We therefore provide students with a broad and balanced curriculum that inspires students to maintain a healthy, active lifestyle beyond their school years into adult life.

 Core PE lessons support physical and emotional healthy, but also build on the foundation of PITCHS from Key stage 3 to highlight and develop a range of desirable employability skills such as personal responsibility, leadership, working effectively as a team and positive communication.

 During Key Stage 4 students will have the opportunity to complete the Level 1 Sport Leadership Qualification.
 This will involve a combination of theory and practical lessons.
 By the end of the course students will have the knowledge and understanding of how to plan, lead and review activity sessions.

-Students who choose to study GCSE PE at Key Stage 4 follow a 60/40 practical to theory weighted course with a high emphasis on performance following the new 9-1 OCR syllabus.
+Students who choose to study GCSE PE at Key Stage 4 follow a 70/30 practical to theory weighted course following the new 9-1 OCR syllabus.

 4 units covered over 2 years